The Assessment, Learning, and Student Success Program launched in 2013 and now offers

 for the learners in the program.
 Completion of the degree requires successfully completing

 all courses as prescribed in the program course of study, conducting original research,

 and successfully completing a doctoral dissertation, among other graduation requirements.

 For complete curriculum details, click on the REQUIREMENTS button to the right.

 Assessment, Learning, and Student Success: Higher Education Concentration, Ed.D

 Jim Rost, Coordinator

 The Ed.D. in Assessment Learning, and Student Success is a doctoral program capitalizing on faculty expertise in the College of Education and across the University.
 This program provides a structured curriculum with early development and ongoing support for students as they work to complete their doctoral dissertation.
-The Ed.D. in Assessment, Learning, and Student Success has two concentrations: Assessment, Learning, and School Improvement and Higher Education.
+The Ed.D. in Assessment, Learning, and Student Success has two concentrations: School Improvement and Higher Education.

 The concentration in Higher Education is designed to

 - prepare individuals at community colleges, universities, and state coordinating boards to be successful leaders in curriculum and policy development, and accountability initiatives;